 Tractor semi truck with flatbed trailer (image credit)

 With the proper endorsements, your Class A CDL may also allow you to drive some Class B and Class C vehicles.

-You must have a Class B CDL to operate a single vehicle with a GVWR of 26,001 or more pounds, or tow a vehicle whose GVWR does not exceed 10,000 pounds.
+A Class B commercial driver's license is required to operate a single vehicle with a gross combination weight rating of 26,001 or more pounds, or tow a vehicle not heavier than 10,000 pounds.

 With a Class B CDL and the appropriate endorsements, you may drive the following types of vehicles:

 Young man entering a HART’s passenger bus (image credit)

 With the proper endorsements, your Class B CDL may also allow you to operate some Class C vehicles.

 A Class C commercial driver's license is required to operate a vehicle that is designed to transport 16 or more occupants (including you, the driver) or transport hazardous materials (HazMat), materials that are classified as hazardous under federal law.